Princess Beatrice Marries Edoardo Mapelli Mozzi in Private Royal Wedding - E! Online

 Three months after the coronavirus pandemic halted her May wedding to Edoardo Mapelli Mozzi, the two wed privately on Friday morning, Buckingham Palace confirmed in a statement.

+"The small ceremony was attended by The Queen, The Duke of Edinburgh and close family," the palace noted.
+"The wedding took place in accordance with all relevant Government Guidelines."

-The private vows mark the latest milestone in the couple's love story after making their red carpet debut in March 2019 and then announcing their engagement six months later after Mozzi proposed during their vacation in Italy.
+The private vows mark the latest milestone in the couple's love story after making their red carpet debut in March 2019 and then announcing their engagement six months later after the property developer proposed during their vacation in Italy.

-"We are extremely happy to be able to share the news of our recent engagement," the couple shared in a statement.
+"We are extremely happy to be able to share the news of our recent engagement," the couple shared in a statement at the time.
 "We are both so excited to be embarking on this life adventure together and can't wait to be married.
 We share so many similar interests and values and we know this will stand us in great stead for the years ahead, full of love and happiness."

+While neither of the newlyweds nor their family members have commented publicly on the nuptials as of yet, Beatrice's famous parents, Prince Andrew and Sarah Ferguson, expressed their joy for their firstborn daughter at the time of her engagement news.

+"We are thrilled that Beatrice and Edoardo have got engaged, having watched their relationship develop with pride," they said in a statement.
+"We are the lucky parents of a wonderful daughter who has found her love and companion in a completely devoted friend and loyal young man.
+We send them every good wish for a wonderful family future."